jameshskoh/homepage-source/README.md

 ## To-do List

-- [ ] Add external link section to each project
+- [x] Add external link section to each project
 - [ ] Upload actual content
 - [ ] Refactor `link.lid` comparison to use enum
 - [ ] Refactor `Data.vue` and use JSON files
 - [ ] Documentation
+- [ ] Create About Page